Chapter One - The Pit

 Reed scratched his itching beard and looked down at the stew.
 What he had thought was a carrot turned out to be a small spindly rat’s tail, bobbing merrily among the bone and gristle.

-He opened his mouth to reply but, before he could say anything, something fell from the sky and slammed into the stone rampart with a wet smack.
-It was the buzzard, its headless body rent by two large gashes oozing blood, wings nothing more than a tangled mess of feather and bone.
+He opened his mouth to reply but, before he could say anything, something fell from the sky and slammed into the rampart with a wet smack.
+It was the buzzard, its headless body rent by two large gashes oozing blood, its wings reduced to a tangled mess of feather and bone.

 A strangled cry echoed further down the wall and, for the first and last time in his life, Reed saw the signal fire atop a distant tower roar to life in an explosive burst of smoke and flame.

 The beacon burned brightly in the night sky and was soon joined by another, then another, until a half-dozen fires lit up the horizon to the east like a colony of faraway fireflies.

 Reed turned to Hode who had dropped his mug and unslung his spear from behind his back.
 He stood shivering, breathing fast, eyes darting left and right along the ramparts, stopping briefly to linger on the broken body of the buzzard.